chitalu/cprintf/README.md

 **Note**

-For numerous reasons, the feature-set available on the Microsoft Windows Operating System is limited in comparison to that of the Linux Operating System (subject to terminal).
+For various reasons, the feature-set available on the Microsoft Windows Operating System is limited in comparison to that of the Linux Operating System (subject to terminal).

 For more info, refer to: http://en.tldp.org/HOWTO/Text-Terminal-HOWTO.html

+**Go to project Wiki for samples of use**